Ellen White's Bible Omissions

 Mrs. White wrote in one testimony:

 You have used the fat of animals which God in his word expressly forbids.
-'It shall be a perpetual statute for your generations throughout all your dwellings, that ye eat neither fat nor blood.'
-'Moreover ye shall eat no manner of blood, whether it be of fowl or of beast in any of your dwellings.
-Whatsoever soul it be that eateth any manner of blood even that soul shall be cut off from among his people.'2
+'It shall be a perpetual statute for your generations throughout all your dwellings, that ye eat neither fat nor blood.'2

-In the above testimony, Mrs. White attempted to persuade a follower that the Bible forbids the eating of all animal fat.
-The first part of her quote is from Leviticus 3:17, which is a passage giving directions to the Hebrew priests on how to treat the fat from sacrificed animals.
+In the above testimony, Mrs. White attempted to persuade a follower that the Bible forbids the eating of all animal fat by quoting from Leviticus 3:17—a passage giving directions to the Hebrew priests on how to treat the fat from sacrificed animals.
 The full Bible passage is as follows:

 And he shall offer thereof his offering, [even] an offering made by fire unto the LORD; the fat that covereth the inwards, and all the fat that [is] upon the inwards, And the two kidneys, and the fat that [is] upon them, which [is] by the flanks, and the caul above the liver, with the kidneys, it shall he take away.
 And the priest shall burn them upon the altar: [it is] the food of the offering made by fire for a sweet savour: all the fat [is] the LORD'S. [It shall be] a perpetual statute for your generations throughout all your dwellings, that ye eat neither fat nor blood (Lev.
 3:14-17).

-The Bible prohibits the priests from eating of the fat and blood of the sacrificed animals, but this prohibition only applies to sacrificed animals.
+This passage prohibits priests from eating of the fat and blood of sacrificed animals, but this prohibition only applies to sacrificed animals.
 H.C.
 Blanchard explains:

 ...neither the Jews, nor any other people, were ever prohibited from eating fat of animals, in a general sense.
 This verse clearly shows that it is the fat of the beasts of which men offer an offering made by fire unto the Lord.
 It is also clear that this prohibition did not extend to all animals, but only to such as were offered in sacrifice, and then only certain parts of the fat which was to be burned on the altar.
 To see that they were permitted to eat fat let us turn to Deut.
 32:14, 'Butter of kine and milk of sheep, with fat of lambs, and rams of the breed of Bashan, and goats, with fat of kidneys of wheat; and thou didst drink the pure blood of the grape.'
 Again, Neh.
 8:10: 'Then he said unto them, Go your way, eat the fat, drink the sweet,' &c.
 So it is clearly proved that the command that is here referred to as being violated is false, and the spirit that dictated this Testimony is false, and such as our Lord told us to beware of.3